 Composting is an important component of "closed loop" recycling.
-We set regulatory standards for composting facilities and compost quality and also provide technical assistance to local governments.
-By composting yard debris, food scraps, manure, and crop residues, waste can reduce the production of greenhouse gases and it can be turned into a valuable resource for farmers, orchardists, and gardeners.
+We set regulatory standards for composting facilities, compost quality and provide technical assistance to local governments.
+By composting yard debris, food scraps, manure and crop residues, we can reduce the production of greenhouse gases and produce a valuable resource for farmers, orchardists, gardeners and muncipalities.

 Composting at home

 Several composting systems can help you manage food waste at your home, including outdoor yard bins, in-vessel systems and countertop grinding devices.
 Often, your municipal solid waste department will also offer tools for home composting.
 Be sure to contact them before purchasing any composting tools.
 They may have free or subsidized options.